Akashijk/Prompt-Tool/README.md

     *   Automatically detects missing wildcards in your template and provides clickable links to generate them on the fly.
 *   **AI-Powered Enhancement & Variations:**
     *   Use a local LLM to enhance your base prompts, adding detail, style, and quality keywords.
-    *   With one click, use an AI to automatically fix grammar, remove redundancies, and improve the flow of a generated prompt.
     *   Generate cinematic, artistic, and photorealistic variations of your enhanced prompt.
 *   **Interactive Template Editor:**
     *   Right-click context menu to easily add or adjust prompt weighting `(like this)1.2`, de-emphasis `[like this]`, roll for unique values, or select multiple items from a wildcard.